ethanstockbridge/ECSE-4961/Project 5/README.md

 ### Testing example 1

-* Note that the files in this repo are currently configured to run this example test, once (as they will be updated after running)

 Testing this is a bit hard, since we cannot guarantee that given threads will choose the transactions as shown in the example.
 However, we can assume that there is a server failure and start from there, and observe the corrections.
 By filling `requests.txt` with: